UCT-datastewardship/Data-Steward-Resources-CZ/README.md

 # Data-Steward-Resources-CZ
 Available materials for Data Stewards in CZ and internationally.
 <p>A list created by the <a href="https://www.linkedin.com/company/data-stewardship-uct/">UCT Data Stewardship team.</p>
 <p> The UCT Data Stewardship team is a team of (<i>yes, you guessed it</i>) Data Stewards who are affiliated with the <br><b> University of Chemistry and Technology in Prague </b>.</br>
 </p>

+<p><em>This list, including its selection and arrangement, is licensed under a Creative Commons Attribution 4.0 International License (CC BY 4.0), as specified in the LICENSE tab.

+Important Note on Referenced Works:
+The links and titles listed within this document refer to external sources and works (e.g., articles, books, websites).
+These external works are not covered by the CC BY license of this list.
+Their use, copyright, and licensing are governed by the terms specified by their respective original creators and owners. </p></em>

 ## Contributors